cjacker/opensource-toolchain-avr/README.md

 The architecture of AVR was developed by Alf-Egil Bogen and Vegard Wollan.
 AVR derives its name from its developers and stands for Alf-Egil Bogen Vegard Wollan RISC microcontroller, also known as Advanced Virtual RISC.
 The AT90S8515 was the first microcontroller which was based on AVR architecture.

 AVR microcontrollers are available in three categories:

 - TinyAVR – Less memory, small size, suitable only for simpler applications
 - MegaAVR – These are the most popular ones having good amount of memory (upto 256 KB), higher number of inbuilt peripherals and suitable for moderate to complex applications.
+- AVR Dx – The AVR Dx family is featuring multiple microcontroller series, focused on HCI, analog signal conditioning and functional safety.
 - XmegaAVR – Used commercially for complex applications, which require large program memory and high speed.

+For more info about AVR, please refer to https://en.wikipedia.org/wiki/AVR_microcontrollers.

-Maybe, the most famous development board using AVR is Arduino.
+Maybe the most famous development board using AVR is Arduino.
 Arduino is an AVR processor running special code that lets you use the Arduino environment to program and upload code easily.

-This tutorial is not a tutorial for Arduino development, it's for AVR opensource toolchain.
+This tutorial is not for Arduino development, it's for AVR opensource toolchain.

 # 1. Hardware prerequist

 * AVR development board:
-  + This tutorial will use atmega128(ISP and JTAG)、atmega328(Arduino nano)、attiny13(ISP and debugwire)、atmega4808(UPDI)。
+  + This tutorial will use various models of AVR include atmega128(ISP and JTAG)、atmega328p(Arduino nano)、attiny13/85(ISP and debugwire)、attiny806(UPDI) and atmega4808/4809(UPDI), etc.

 * Programmer:
-  + AVR ISP Programmer (either usbasp or usbtiny)
+  + ISP Programmer (either usbasp or usbtiny)
   + Or an arduino uno/nano board (which can be turn to a ISP programer)
-  + Or CH340 serial USB adatper to support programming with debugwire/UPDI.
+  + Or CH340 serial adatper with a self-made adapter to support programming with debugwire/UPDI.
   + [Optional] Or High voltage debugwire and UPDI programmer to rescue your “bricked” device.
   + Or All debugers mentioned below.

 * Debugger:
-  + AVR JTAG ICE and above for JTAG (about 10 of the oldest model of AVR has JTAG support)
+  + AVR JTAG ICE and above for JTAG (only about 10 of the oldest model of AVR has JTAG support, such as M128)
   + or AVR JTAG ICE MKII and above for JTAG/debugwire
   + or AVR JTAG ICE 3 / ATMEL ICE / PICKIT4 for all debugging protocol include UPDI
   + or CH340 serial USB adapter with a self-made 4.7k adapter for [dwdebug](https://github.com/dcwbrown/dwire-debug). **and this is the only complete opensource debugging solution for AVR.**